contact with Vast Edge

-Cloud automation is the process of using software, scripts, and other technologies to automatically provision, manage, and optimize cloud resources and services.
-It plays a crucial role in achieving agility, scalability, efficiency, and cost-effectiveness in cloud computing.
-Cloud automation can encompass various aspects of cloud management, including infrastructure provisioning, application deployment, configuration management, and continuous monitoring.
+Cloud automation is the process of using software, scripts, and other tech to automatically spin up, manage, and optimise cloud resources & services.
+And its a crucial part of achieving that coveted mix of cloud computing - agility, scalability, efficiency, and cost-effectiveness.
+Cloud automation can cover all sorts of cloud management tasks from setting up infrastructure to deploying apps, managing config and keeping an eye on things.

 Key Aspects of Cloud Automation